 8. In order to receive an order for vacant possession, a landlord must have issued a valid termination notice.
 To be valid, a termination notice must comply with all relevant sections of the Act.

-9. The landlord submitted a copy of a termination notice (LL#4).
-LL#4 is in writing in the form prescribed by the minister.
+9. The landlord submitted a copy of a termination notice (LL#2).
+LL#2 is in writing in the form prescribed by the minister.
 It contains the name and address of the recipient.
 It identifies the residential premises it regards.
 It identifies itself as being issued under s.
 19 of the Act.
 It therefore complies with s.
 34. 10.
 The notice was signed by an agent of the landlord.
 It specifies the date on which the tenancy is to terminate and the tenant is to vacate the premises.
-The landlord testified that it was served on the tenant by attaching it to the tenant's front door in accordance with s.
-35(2)(c).
+The landlord testified that it was served on the tenant personally in accordance with s.
+35(2)(a).
 It therefore complies with s.
 19(4) of the Act.
-11. The notice was issued on 19-November-2024.
+11. The notice was issued on 14-November-2024.
 At this point, according to the uncontradicted testimony of the representatives of the landlord, the rent had been overdue for more than 5 days.
-They testified that the rent had not had a balance of 0 or fewer dollars owing since 2020.
-LL#4 gives a move out date of 2-December-2024, which is not less than 10 days after it was served.
+It gives a move out date of 25-November-2024, which is not less than 10 days after it was served.
 It therefore complies with s.
 19(1)(b) of the Act.
-12. LL#4 complies with all relevant sections of the Act and is therefore valid.
+12. LL#2 complies with all relevant sections of the Act and is therefore valid.